Turkey warns Syria not to provoke regional crisis

 Russia and China, however, have effectively blocked any similar move at the United Nations and Moscow is warning the West not to interfere in the affairs of its longtime Arab ally.

 Security forces fired into a crowd outside the mosque in Al-Qusayr in Homs province, the Observatory said.
+In Homs city, one person was killed by gunfire from a checkpoint.
 Troops surrounded protesters as they came out of two mosques in the eastern city of Deir al-Zor, and two children were killed in districts of Homs, the activist website reported.

 State television also reported violence but gave a different account.
 It said a girl was shot by "terrorists" in Deraa and civilians wounded by "terrorist armed groups."